 Changes to Business Reports released on 2022-10-10.

 Business Reports give sales and traffic data by ASINs and by date at a glance.
 These reports can be accessed by going to Reports -> Business Reports on Seller Central.
-Daton offers three business reports - SalesAndTrafficReportByChildASIN, SalesAndTrafficReportByDate, SalesAndTrafficReportByParentASIN (deprecated).
-In case you are adding Business Reports after you have created an integration, you will have to re-authenticate the integration to approve another set of permissions required to access Business Reports.
-We recommend adding only SalesAndTrafficReportByChildASIN since it is the most granular of all.
-The features described in this article only pertain to SalesAndTrafficReportByChildASIN.
+Daton offers three business reports - SalesAndTrafficReportByChildASIN, SalesAndTrafficReportBySKU, SalesAndTrafficReportByDate.
+In case you are adding Business Reports after you have created an integration, you will have to re-authenticate the integration to approve another set of permissions (Brand Analytics) required to access Business Reports.
+We recommend adding only SalesAndTrafficReportByChildASIN or SalesAndTrafficReportBySKU since they is the most granular of all.
+The features described in this article only pertain to SalesAndTrafficReportByChildASIN and SalesAndTrafficReportBySKU.
+The two tables are mutually exclusive and cannot be added in the same integration.
+If you believe you have a requirement for both of these reports, please contact [email protected].

 Daton starts pulling your data starting from the set replication date in the integration.
 Business Reports fetch a maximum of 2 years of historical data from the current date.
 So even if you set an earlier replication start date in the table/integration, the reports will only fetch the last two years' worth of data.
 If your selected replication date is within the two year window, the reports will start fetching data from the selected replication date.

 Each job processes five days of data and runs every half hour which means that more than 7 months worth of data is fetched in 24 hours.
 Previously, Daton was able to fetch less than 4 months of data in 24 hours.
 You can monitor the progress of the data fetch in the integration details page in the 'Replicated Up To' field.